digitaluniverse/lab-restricted-zone-notifier-using-EIS/understanding_ri_to_eis_conversion.md

 The Python based reference implementation messaging thread publishes MQTT messages to Server to display the output.

-In the EIS framework the messages are published over OPC/UA by the Data Agent Service.
-We will use an OPC/UA client to view those messages.
-This OPC/UA client is located in ~/Workshop/IEdgeInsights-v1.5LTS/tools/visualizer and does not need to be customized for this application.
+In the EIS framework, the messages are published over OPC-UA by the Data Agent Service.
+We will use an OPC-UA client to view those messages.
+This OPC/UA client is located in **$EIS_HOME/tools/visualizer** and does not need to be customized for this application.

 You should now have a better idea of how an existing code base can be converted to Classifier and Trigger based Intel® Edge Insights (EIS) Software.
-In the next lab we will implement all of these modules and run the restricted zone notifier using EIS.
+In the next, lab we will implement all of these modules and run the restricted zone notifier using EIS.

 ## Next Lab